New Brunswick

 Activity Note

-Getting on/off a motorcoach; driving approximately 110 miles total, about 3.25 hours riding time.
+Getting on/off a motorcoach; driving about 110 miles throughout the day, under 3.5 hours riding time.
 Walking up to 2.5 miles on boardwalks, uneven terrain, sand, slippery rocks.
 Flights of stairs to reach Dickson Falls.
 Sturdy walking shoes are recommended.

 Breakfast: